 Keeping Strawberry Plants Through Winter

-Strawberries are fairly cold-tolerant plants but in cold climates that freeze or temperatures below 20F (-6C), you can help protect plants by winterizing them.
+Strawberries are fairly cold-tolerant plants but in cold climates that freeze or temperatures dip below 20F (-6C), you can help protect plants by winterizing them.

 Firstly choose a variety that does well in cold climates.
 Check the plant has become dormant by checking there is no new leaf growth.

-Pots, Containers And Hanging Baskets
+How To Grow Strawberries In Pots, Containers And Hanging Baskets

 This 5-tier strawberry pot allows you to grow 20 strawberry plants in limited space.